mfbsouza/dotfiles/README.md

 ### Q: Text Editor/IDE?

-Neovim, Vim, Zed, VSCode.
-Why use just one when you can get the most of them all.
+Neovim, Vim, Zed, VSCode, Sublime.
+Why only use one when you can get the most of them all.

 ### Q: Shell?